billmj/UTEP_PNNL_DeepLearning_Optimization/scorep/README.md

 scorep.cfg
 ```

-The profiling is saved in profile.cubex.
-With cube installed you can do:
+The profiling is saved within profile.cubex, with cube installed we can view the profile information through the GUI:

 ```bash
 cube scorep-20180514_1012_10320848076853/profile.cubex